Here, you will find Our Mission;

 The facility hosts artistic, historic, educational and cultural events.
 The collection includes an excellent cross-section of items relevant to the county's history.
 You can find our upcoming events Here and an event archive Here, and information on our current exhibits Here.

 The History Center is funded through memberships, donations and fundraising activities.
-We are a non-profit 501(c)(3) organization and as such all donations and memberships are tax deductible.
+We are a non-profit 501(c)(3) organization and as such all donations and memberships are most likely tax deductible.

-We are open prior to 9/10:00am, after 4:00pm, and Sunday - Tuesday by appointment only.
+Group tours are by appointment only.
 We are closed some holidays.

 Access to Research Materials is $20/hour if Staff provides for non-members, and is free for members.
 (Staff assistance.)

-This letter to the commissioners is titled "The Gift" and is a moving message about
+This letter is titled "The Gift" and is a moving message about

 what KCHS/KHC means to the community, and what the community means to KCHS/KHC.